To report a sewer problem, please call:

-Effective July 1, 2000, the Livermore City Council approved a Sewer Lateral Program for residents of single family homes that addresses the cleaning, maintenance and repair of sewer laterals that have a curbside two-way lateral cleanout.
+Effective July 1, 2000, the Livermore City Council approved a Sewer Lateral Program for residents of single family homes that addresses the cleaning, maintenance and repair of sewer laterals that have a permitted one-way or two-way curbside lateral cleanout.

-For Homes With a Curbside Two-Way Lateral Cleanout
+For Homes With a Permitted Curbside One-Way or Two-Way Lateral Cleanout

-For Homes Without an Approved Curbside Two-Way Lateral Cleanout
+For Homes Without an Approved Curbside One-Way or Two-Way Lateral Cleanout

 Figures Below Show Property Owner Responsibilities Under the Sewer Lateral Program

 Diagram for situations with grassy strip between sidewalk and street